 In 2003, I was running my small software creation business in Rajkot – a relatively small city of western India.

-Family members, friends and other well-wishers used to advise me that I should be doing a job instead because it was safer.
+Family members, friends, and other well-wishers used to advise me that I should be doing a job instead because it was safer plus my business was not making huge profits but I was not doing badly either.

 Almost always, my effortless public answer used to be: